Aquafina-water-bottle/jp-mining-note/docs/docs/setupextrayomichan.md

 There are also plenty of CSS customizations for Yomichan listed out in the [JP Resources page](jpresources.md).
+Some popular customizations within that page include:

+- Setting the max number of frequency lists or pitch accent dictionaries shown
+- Hiding bilingual dictionaries by default, until hovered over

 ## Yomichan Themes
 I personally haven't changed the theme / color scheme of Yomichan.